Eliewiii/Building_urban_analysis/README.md

 We are not yet ready to accept contributions in standard ways, but we will be soon.

 If you have any questions or suggestions, please feel free to open an issue or contact us at elie-medioni@campus.technion.ac.il

+## Credits
+This tool was created by Elie Medioni as part of his PhD research at the Technion - Israel Institute of Technology, under the supervision of Prof. Sabrina Spatari and Ass.
+Prof. Abraham Yezioro.

+The project was funded by the Israeli Ministry of Energy in order to develop methods and guidance for BIPV deployments in new or existing residential neighborhood in urban areas.

+Thank you to Hilany Yelloz and Julius Jandl for their contribution to the project.

 ## License